kareltucek/uhk-squal_research-agent/the_story/how_i_made_own_trackballs.md

 Turns out that the trackball module is pretty dexterous, and soon I found myself to prefer its responsiveness over the big heavy ball of my regular trackball.
 However, one thing stroke me as odd - the choice of ball.

-Standard trackball balls have shiny finish which gives them very smooth experience, while reliable pickup is ensured by some sort of subsurface texture - usually fine, slightly glittering grainy texture given by a powder-based pigment.
+Standard trackball balls have shiny finish which gives them very smooth rolling experience while reliable pickup is ensured by some sort of subsurface texture - usually fine, slightly glittering grainy texture given by a powder-based pigment.
 The module however came with black matte ball.
-Black is not exactly the most reflective colour, and matte finish could be easily felt under the thumb.
+Black is not exactly the most reflective colour, and matte finish could be easily felt under the thumb when rolling the ball.

 When inquiring for reasons of the choice, I was told that shiny balls were tried, but didn't work.
 This information led me to a conclusion that there must be something wrong with either the used balls (which i incorrectly ruled out at first) or sensor placement.
 Laszlo also mentioned that he generally had problems with pickup quality at high speeds.
-As a result I decided to get to the bottom of things.
+Subsequently, I decided to get to the bottom of things.

 In the following text I will go through: